 The Fund may utilize various forms of leverage including borrowings under loan facilities, dollar rolls or the issuance of preferred securities.
-The Fund may also enter into transactions other than those noted above that may give rise to a form of leverage including, among others, futures and forward contracts (including foreign currency exchange contracts), credit default swaps, total return swaps and other derivative transactions, loans of portfolio securities, short sales and when-issued, delayed delivery and forward commitment transactions.
+The Fund may also enter into transactions other than those noted above that may give rise to a form of leverage including, futures and forward contracts (including foreign currency exchange contracts), credit default swaps, total return swaps and other derivative transactions, loans of portfolio securities, short sales and when-issued, delayed delivery and forward commitment transactions.
 The maximum amount of leverage that the Fund can employ will be limited to 33 1/3% of the Total Assets, which approximates a ratio of 1.5:1 relative to the NAV of the Fund.

-For these purposes, assets attributable to the use of leverage from credit default swaps, other swap agreements, derivatives and futures contracts will be determined based on the current market value of the instrument if it is cash settled or based on the notional value of the instrument if it is not cash settled.
-In addition, exposure under derivatives and other instruments will, to the extent that the Fund owns offsetting positions or enters into offsetting transactions to cover its obligations thereunder, not be counted towards the 33 1/3% leverage limit.
+For these purposes, exposure under derivatives and other instruments will, to the extent that the Fund owns offsetting positions or enters into offsetting transactions to cover its obligations thereunder, not be counted towards the 33 1/3% leverage limit.